Geography

 Credits 3

 In this course, human geography is studied through five culture themes: region, diffusion, ecology, interaction, and landscape.
 Major content areas include language, ethnic, political, agriculture, transportation, industrial, and urban geography.
-Fall.
+As needed.

 GEOG-300: Environmental Geography